-Filing receipts and invoices properly is one of the most important things a small business needs to do.
-A nonexistent or messy filing system can add days of extra effort at income tax time as you don't want to miss out on tax deductions because of missing receipts.
-If your business is ever subject to an audit and you are unable to produce the required documents in support of your expenses your claims will most likely be rejected and your tax return re-assessed.
+Filing receipts and invoices properly is one of the most important things a small business can do for its financial health.
+A nonexistent or messy filing system can add days of extra effort at income tax time, and you don't want to miss out on tax deductions because of missing receipts.
+If you are ever subject to an audit and unable to produce the required documents on time, your claims can be rejected and your tax return re-assessed.

 5 Steps to Organize a Filing System

 To get yourself and your business on the right track, follow five steps to make sure papers are easily accessible and easily identifiable.

 Think about which employees need access to files, where they work, and what makes sense based on their work stations.
 If you are creating a system for yourself, think about ergonomics, the flow of your workday, how you move around your office space, what you can reach from your desk, and what information you need regular access to versus info that can be archived long term.
 If you are creating a system for someone else, get their input—what works for one person won't always work for another.

 Decide on a Filing System

 What your business does will determine whether you choose to file numerically, alphabetically, or some other way.
 For example, do you search for customer information by name or account number?
 Do you file paperwork by category, such as expenses, financial, marketing, etc.?

 Space is not a major concern with digital systems, but for paper systems, it's important to allow for growth when looking at filing cabinets; it's advised to buy something to accommodate twice the number of files you have now.
 Broad subject categories will allow you to easily add new files as you grow and will eliminate the need to upgrade or reorganize your filing system regularly.
 Keeping it simple also will make it easier to integrate your paper and digital files as part of your overall document management system.